ArianDannemann/nell/README.md

 Its current goal is be a quick prototyping tool for generating truth tables for a given circuit.

+There is also a VS Code extension that provides some syntax hightlighting: [nellext](https://marketplace.visualstudio.com/items?itemName=ArianDannemann.nellext)

 ## Installing Nell

 To get started clone this repository by typing `git clone https://github.com/ArianDannemann/nell.git` into your command line.